Mincka/DMArchiver/README.md

 Download a Windows build from the [project releases](https://github.com/Mincka/DMArchiver/releases).

-Unzip the archive in a temporary folder and then run the tool in a Command Prompt:
+Unzip the archive in a temporary folder and double-click the executable or run it in a Command Prompt:
 ```
 > C:\Temp\DMArchiver.exe
 ```